eogiesoba/Bookmark_App_rep/README.md

 ![Folder Assign](public/images/FolderAssign.png)

 \
-To search by a particular folder, just click on the name and all the folders will that designation will appear in the window.
+To search by a particular folder, just click on the name and all the folders with that designation will appear in the window.

 ![Folder Search](public/images/FolderSearch.png)